InOutLake/kickbot/README.md

 # Introduction

-This is a *learning project*—designed for anyone curious about how complex, real-world systems are built, broken down, and iterated on.
+This is a *learning project*—designed for anyone curious about how complex systems are built, broken down, and iterated on.
 I’ll be documenting the entire journey openly: from early speculation and flawed assumptions, through debugging dead ends, to (hopefully) a working prototype.

 The development is structured in branches.
 Each branch corresponds to a major milestone (like architecture design, account automation, or chat integration), so you can follow the evolution step by step, without getting lost in the noise of commits.